Acaruso/blog/README.md

 # blog
-simple blog done with flask
+A simple blog using Flask and MySQL